BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 * PAFTOL Explorer workflow
 *

-### Workflow outline references
+### References
 ***

 ## Computing requirements and software
-It is very likely that phylogenic analysis will require use of high performance computing due to the hundreds of genes used, unless the number of samples being compared is very small e.g. under 20)
+It is very likely that phylogenic analysis will require use of high performance computing due to the hundreds of genes used, unless the number of samples being compared is very small e.g. under 20).
+Therefore some computing expertise is required

 ### Courses